 QSR restaurant chains - additional information

-In 2013, McDonald’s was by far the largest quick service restaurant chain in the world in terms of revenue, generating over ten billion U.S. dollars more than its closest competitor, Subway.
+In 2014, Subway was the largest quick service restaurant in the world in terms of revenue.
 Yum!
-Brands, which includes KFC, Pizza Hut, and Taco Bell, was the third largest chain with 13.08 billion U.S. dollars in revenue.
-In 2013, the revenue of the U.S. fast food industry reached 191.03 billion U.S. dollars.
-McDonald’s contributed 8.85 billion U.S. dollars to this figure.
+Brands, which includes KFC, Pizza Hut, and Taco Bell, was the third largest chain with 13.28 billion U.S. dollars in revenue.
+In 2015, the revenue of the U.S. fast food industry is forecast reached an estimated 199.34 billion U.S. dollars.

-The fast-food industry in the United States was forecasted to have over 317,000 establishments by 2013 - an estimated 153,272 (almost half) of these were franchised.
-By 2016, the industry was forecasted to employ 4,149,236 people across the U.S. With an average annual wage of 12,769 U.S. dollars, the total cost of fast food employees’ wages would reach 53 billion U.S. dollars.
+The fast-food industry in the United States was forecasted to have an estimated 153,272 franchise establishments in 2015.
+By 2016, the industry was forecasted to employ 4,149,236 people across the U.S. With an average annual wage of around 13,161 U.S. dollars, the total cost of fast food employees’ wages would reach 53 billion U.S. dollars.

-In 2013, McDonald’s was the most valuable fast food in the world.
-Worth over 90 billion U.S. dollars, McDonald’s dwarfed Subway whose brand value was 16.69 billion U.S. dollars.
+In 2015, McDonald’s was the most valuable fast food brand in the world.
+Worth over 80 billion U.S. dollars, McDonald’s dwarfed Subway whose brand value was 22.6 billion U.S. dollars.
 However, Subway ranked the highest in terms of brand equity in 2012, whereas McDonald’s barely made it past the quick service category average.
 Nevertheless, in 2013, McDonald’s had over 35,000 restaurants worldwide and earned a net income of 5.6 billion U.S. dollars.